wwwlicious/VSAutomate/README.md

 # VSAutomate

 ## Summary
-VSAutomate is a template to help setup common conventions and configuration used across all deveopment projects.
+VSAutomate is a sample project to help setup common conventions and configuration used across all deveopment projects using nuget and VS envDTE.

 The sample tasks included in this package are